EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 ================================
 Several modes (in a list) maybe specified within a single instrument.
 Each mode corresponds to a specific operating point.
 For example, consider a *Synthetic Aperture Radar* type instrument which operates in both L-band and C-band.
-Such an instrument is considered to be made up of two sensors with each sensor of instrument type *Synthetic Aperture Radar* and operating at L-band and C-band.
-A mode-identifier is to be specified by the user with which the corresponding mode can be referenced.
+Such an instrument is considered to be made up of two modes with one mode operating at L-band and the other mode at C-band.
+A mode-identifier can be specified by the user with which the corresponding mode can be referenced.

 .. csv-table:: Input parameter description
    :header: Parameter, Type, Units, Description
    :widths: 10,10,10,40

    @id, string,, Unique identifier of mode.
-   @type, string,, Mode type.
-For SAR specify Stripmap or ScanSar.

 The parameters outside the mode block are used as the common parameters for all the modes, while the parameters specified within a mode list entry are specific to the particular mode.

 Example: The example below is that of a *Basic Sensor* type instrument with two modes.
 The common parameters for both the modes are outside the :code:`mode` block.
-The `NadirObservationMode` has a nadir viewing geometry with a 35 deg Circular FOV.
-The `SideObservationMode` has a side looking geometry (both the side) at 25 deg circular FOV.
+The `NadirObservationMode` has a nadir orientation while the `SideObservationMode` has an off-nadir orientation.

 .. code-block:: python

-               {
+               specs = '{
                            "@type": "Basic Sensor",
                            "name": "Atom",
                            "@id": "senX",
                            "mass": 28,
                            "volume": 0.12,
                            "power": 32,
                            "bitsPerPixel": 8,
-                  "mode":[{
-                        "@id": "NadirObservationMode"
-                        "fieldOfView": {
+                           "fieldOfViewGeometry": {
                                        "sensorGeometry": "CIRCULAR",
                                        "diameter": 35
                                  },
+                           "mode":[{
+                                    "@id": "NadirObservationMode",
                                     "orientation": {
+                                          "referenceFrame": "SC_BODY_FIXED",
-                              "convention": "NADIR"
+                                          "convention": "REF_FRAME_ALIGNED"
                                     }
                                  },
                                  {
-                        "@id": "SideObservationMode"
+                                    "@id": "SideObservationMode",
-                        "fieldOfView": {
-                           "sensorGeometry": "CIRCULAR",
-                           "diameter": 25
-                        },
                                     "orientation": {
+                                       "referenceFrame": "SC_BODY_FIXED",
                                        "convention": "SIDE_LOOK",
                                        "sideLookAngle": 30
                                  }
                                  }
                            ]
-               }
+                        }'

+               x = Instrument.from_json(specs)

 .. _orientation_json_obj: